Impact of Moral Choices

 Advice and Guidance

 People who gossip won’t keep your secrets, so don’t trust your secrets with them.
-A trustworthy man always protects the secrets told him.
+A trustworthy man always protects the secrets told to him.

-Without good advice people make mistakes in decisions and they collapse.
+Without good advice, people make mistakes in decisions and they collapse.
 With many advisors, you are able to see problems from different viewpoints and are more likely to avoid disasters.